shoaibk/arduino-remote/README.md

 An alternative is using [Parse](parse.com), which comes with the added benefit of push notifications.

 #### App
 This app is a GUI for the REST client to communicate with the Server.
-Once the REST endpoint and the resources are defined, the app can the an Android, an iOS or a web app.
+It can be implemented as an Android, an iOS or a web app.

 The rails server provides a GUI to access the sensor data and manipulate them.
 For starter, we can use this as the App.
 The url for the LED sensor is [here](http://arduino-shoaibkhan.c9.io/sensors/1).